ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 In most instances, the **contest** goals are not actually **mismatched**, but **graduated**.
 You have both a **primary** and a **secondary** goal.
 In this case, your GM frames the **contest**, identifying which goal is which.
 It is possible to have **tertiary** goals and so on, but avoid needless sub-division.

 On a **victory** you choose one more **graduated** goals than you have **degrees**.
 On *zero* **degrees** of **victory** you choose one; on *one* **degree** of victory you choose two, and so on.
 Normally, the GM should give the player the choice of which goals they wish to choose.
 This goes to the heart of character - what is more important to you?

+On a **defeat** you normally get nothing, but when there are **graduated** goals on *zero* **degrees** of defeat, your GM may choose to pick one of your goals to give you.
+The GM may choose to go against the PC's likely preference here - the PC doesn't get the choice they would have made given they had to sacrifice something.

 The nurse has **graduated** goals: escape the huntsman and save the children.
 On a *zero* **degree** of **victory** she will have to decide between capture and the safety of the children.
 On *one* **degrees**  of **victory**, she can have both.